 In 2020, the Pilgrimage was canceled due to health and safety concerns related to COVID-19.
 Amache took part in Tadaima!
 A Community Virtual Pilgrimage, which was developed as a way to bring together survivors and descendants of the camps and the general public.
 In 2021, it was still unsafe to gather in person, and the first ever Virtual Amache Pilgrimage was held.
-Amache also participated in Tadaima 2021.
+Amache also participated in Tadaima 2021 and Tadaima 2022.

 We hope that Virtual Pilgrimages will continue to have a role, both as stand-alone events and to complement in-person gatherings.
 Additional information will be posted here as available.

 Much of the programming for past events was recorded and is still available online.
 We have collected that information below.
 Enjoy!

 Tadaima 2022, a community virtual pilgrimage, was held October 11-18.
 This year focused on the theme of memory and commemorated the 80th Anniversary of the signing of Executive Order 9066.
 Amache content is available in the October 11 section.
 A preview of the Amache Rose film was only available for a short time but additional showings are being planned.